This site is privately owned and is not affiliated with any government agency. Learn more here

 If your household meets all the eligibility requirements above and has an energy-related crisis, you may qualify for LIHEAP Crisis Assistance.

-The state of California defines a “crisis situation” as one where a household:
+The state of California uses the federal definition of a “crisis situation” and may only use LIHEAP crisis funds for a household:

 A “life-threatening crisis situation” also qualifies a household for Crisis Assistance.
 This occurs when: